Mahammad-Salman-Shaik/Machine_Learning/README_Machine_Learning.md

 - **Model Deployment**: Deploy models as web applications using `Flask` or `Streamlit` for real-time predictions.
 - **Data Augmentation**: Use data augmentation techniques to improve model generalization, especially in image and text-related projects.

-## Contributors
-- Mahammad Salman Shaik
-- Akram Mohammad
-- Imtiyaz Ali Syed
-- Faisal Malik Mohammed

 ## Contact
-For any questions or feedback, please contact [Mahammad Salman Shaik](mailto:youremail@example.com).
+For any questions or feedback, please contact [Mahammad Salman Shaik]).